Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 - Loan Term: I strongly prefer loans that mature within 3 years, though I have invested in 4-year loans in the past.

-Then I looked for signs that the business in question has a great track record, opportunities to grow, and a proactive leader at the helm.
+Then I looked for signs that the business has a great track record, opportunities to grow, and a proactive leader at the helm.

 I’m not necessarily looking for boldness, innovative thinking, creativity, and charisma – traits that are traditionally associated with a successful startup founder.
 As far as I can see, the majority of businesses that chose to raise funds through Lending Loop are lifestyle businesses, in which case, attitude, integrity, attention to detail, and the ability to make rational decisions matter a great deal more to me.